daveho/CloudCoderWebsite/install/build.md

 	./build.pl

-The command will take a while to run, but when it finishes you will have two jarfiles representing the deployable form of the software that will run on the webapp server and the build server:
+The command will take a while to run, but when it finishes you will have two jar files representing the deployable form of the software that will run on the webapp server and the build server:

 	CloudCoderWebServer/cloudcoderApp.jar